scottmries/UrbaneDictionary/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Urbane Dictionary is a web application inspired by Urban Dictionary built using Ruby on Rails and React.js.
+Urbane Dictionary allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete terms
-- [ ] Organize notes within Notebooks
+- [ ] Like and dislike terms
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Browse terms by first letter
-- [ ] Search through notes for blocks of text
+- [ ] Search terms
-- [ ] Apply complex styling to notes while editing
-- [ ] Set reminders on notes
+- [ ] Facebook Like, Tweet, and favorite terms

 ## Design Docs
 * [View Wireframes][view]